RainbowMarks/rainbowmarks.github.io/_posts/2023-12-15-holiday-price-changes.md

 Coming into 2024, we're making some changes!
 We've reduced our pricing for physical items (prints, frames, metal, acrylic, canvas, mugs, etc.) by up to 30%!
 We plan to keep these prices for the foreseeable future!

 ## Get Ordering!
-You can find all our photos from the last couple of years available for purchase at [https://photos.rainbowmarks.com/](https://photos.rainbowmarks.com/).
+You can find all our photos from the last couple of years available for purchase in our [Galleries](https://photos.rainbowmarks.com/).

 ## New Digital Pricing and Offering
 We're offering a lower-resolution digital download that you can use on social media for $10.
 At this time, we will no longer be offering high-resolution digital downloads of our work except for special occasions and prepaid events.